Trump Orders Toilet Rule Review Over Low-Flow Flushing

 To contact the reporters on this story: Justin Sink in Washington at jsink1@bloomberg.net;Mario Parker in Washington at mparker22@bloomberg.net

-To contact the editors responsible for this story: Alex Wayne at awayne3@bloomberg.net, Justin Blum
+To contact the editors responsible for this story: Alex Wayne at awayne3@bloomberg.net, Matthew G. Miller, Ros Krasny

 ©2019 Bloomberg L.P.